 The relocation factors Florida are set forth in Florida Statute 61.13001 titled “Parental relocation with a child.”
 The Relocation factors Florida applying to a contested relocation are announced in subsection 7.
 Florida Statute 61.13001(7) makes it abundantly clear that there is no presumption in favor of or against relocation.
+However, if your petition for relocation with a minor child is opposed by the other parent, you will need to provide substantial evidence to the court about the benefits of your relocation to your child and your ability to provide them with a better life.
 To speak with a relocation attorney Florida call the Jacobs Law Firm at 407-335-8113.

-First, I will provide relevant portions of the factors, or the factors in their entirety, and comment on each with a hypothetical, or a simple explanation of the meaning of each factor.
+First, we provide the relevant portions of the factors, or the factors in their entirety, and comment on each with a hypothetical, or a simple explanation of the meaning of each provision.
 Please note that the Florida family law court will take into account ALL of the factors, not just one factor in and of itself.
 No one of the relocation factors Florida is isolated as an outcome determinative factor.

 Statutory Relocation Factors Florida

 (a) The nature, quality, extent of involvement, and duration of the child’s relationship with the parent or other person proposing to relocate with the child and with the nonrelocating parent, other persons, siblings, half-siblings, and other significant persons in the child’s life.
 This means that the Statute allows for evidence to be heard regarding BOTH parents’ involvement with the child, as well as any other familial involvement the child has in either or both locations.
 Why would a Florida family law court take a child away from strong family bonds and powerful parent-child relations absent a preponderance of the evidence to the contrary?